The Surface Edge Explorer (SEE): A measurement-direct approach to next best view planning: Introduction

 \subsection{Statement of Contributions}

-This paper presents a definitive version of \gls{see} and evaluates its observation capabilities in simulation and the real world. \gls{see} and its unstructured density representation were first presented in \citet{Border2017} and extended in \citet{Border2018}, \citet{BorderThesis} and \citet{Border2019}.
+This paper presents a definitive version of \gls{see} and evaluates its observation capabilities in simulation and the real world. \gls{see} and its density-based pointcloud representation were first presented in \citet{Border2017} and extended in \citet{Border2018}, \citet{BorderThesis} and \citet{Border2019}.
 This paper makes the following specific contributions:

-\begin{itemize} \item Presents a definitive version of \gls{see} that unifies previously published work and extends it to improve performance and remove user-specified parameters. \item Uses realistic simulations of both small- and large-scale scenes to compare the observation performance of SEE with state-of-the-art volumetric approaches. \item Demonstrates that \gls{see} can capture highly complete scene observations using less travel distance and observation time than the volumetric approaches. \item Presents the first evaluation of SEE working with a fully autonomous real-world system. \item Illustrates that \gls{see} can efficiently obtain high-quality observations of a real-world object using a 3D sensor. \end{itemize}
+\begin{itemize} \item Presents a definitive version of \gls{see} that unifies previously published work and extends it to improve performance.
+These extensions include computing suitable parameters online instead of using user-specified values and a more robust method for determining the correct direction of surface normals. \item Uses realistic simulations of both small- and large-scale scenes to compare the observation performance of SEE with state-of-the-art volumetric approaches.
+The results demonstrate that \gls{see} can capture highly complete scene observations using less travel distance and observation time than the volumetric approaches. \item Presents the first evaluation of SEE working with a fully autonomous real-world system.
+This illustrates that \gls{see} can efficiently obtain high-quality observations of a real-world object using a 3D sensor. \end{itemize}